 Customer success comes through great support, and it’s essential that a CS platform is part of your user onboarding stack.
 Even the smoothest of onboardings are going to trigger questions and hopefully spark some inspiration.
 You need to be ready to answer and support those ideas as quickly and efficiently as possible.

 How you do that is up to you.
-However, Typeform has created a nifty tool called VideoAsk that allows businesses to give personalized onboarding and customer support.
+However, Typeform has created a nifty tool called VideoAsk that allows customer success managers to give personalized onboarding and customer support.

 Keep cutting TTV down #